ibm-cloud-docs/containers/cs_integrations_overview.md

 |Splunk|Import and search your Kubernetes logging, object, and metrics data in Splunk by using Splunk Connect for Kubernetes.
 Splunk Connect for Kubernetes is a collection of Helm charts that deploy a Splunk-supported deployment of Fluentd to your Kubernetes cluster, a Splunk-built Fluentd HTTP Event Collector (HEC) plug-in to send logs and metadata, and a metrics deployment that captures your cluster metrics.
 For more information, see [Solving Business Problems with Splunk on {{site.data.keyword.containerlong_notm}}](https://www.ibm.com/cloud/blog/solving-business-problems-with-splunk-on-ibm-cloud-kubernetes-service){:external).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 |Weave Scope|[Weave Scope](https://www.weave.works/oss/scope/){:external} provides a visual diagram of your resources within a Kubernetes cluster, including services, pods, containers, processes, nodes, and more.
 Weave Scope provides interactive metrics for CPU and memory and also provides tools to tail and exec into a container.|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 {: caption="Logging and monitoring services"}
+{: summary="The table shows available services that you can add to your cluster to add extra logging and monitoring capabilities.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}

 <br />